PrincetonUniversity/monthly_sponsor_reports/README.md

-**February 22, 2025: This code is still being generalized for use at all institutions.
-Please check back around May 2025.**
+**February 22, 2025: This code is still being generalized for use at all institutions.**

 # Monthly Sponsor and User Reports